DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/kqe1hqp2	Gantt.
 Toggle timeline (default layout)}}

-If you use a custom layout configuration, you need to make several layout configurations - with and without the grid/timeline.
-To switch them, you need to modify the [gantt.config.layout](api/gantt_layout_config.md) parameter and apply the [init()](api/gantt_init.md) method to see the changes:
+If you use a custom layout configuration, you need to create several layout configurations - with and without a grid/timeline.
+To switch between them, you need to modify the [gantt.config.layout](api/gantt_layout_config.md) parameter and apply the [init()](api/gantt_init.md) method to see the changes:

 ~~~js
 let showGrid = true;